Eagle SepticSeptic Information Guide

 Professional Septic Tank Pumping

 Regular pumping every 3–5 years is the single most important thing you can do to protect your septic system.
-Our licensed technicians work quickly, cleanly, and efficiently — no surprises.
+Here's what to expect from the process — and how to know when it's time.

 About This Service

 Septic tank pumping removes the accumulated solids (sludge) and floating scum from your tank before they overflow into your drain field.
 Once solids reach the outlet pipe, they contaminate the drain field — a repair that can cost ten times more than routine pumping.
-We service all tank sizes, from 500-gallon residential tanks to 5,000+ gallon commercial tanks, and dispose of all waste at licensed treatment facilities.
+A typical septic company services all tank sizes, from 500-gallon residential tanks to 5,000+ gallon commercial tanks, and disposes of all waste at licensed treatment facilities.

 What's Included